gapotchenko/Gapotchenko.FX/Source/Mastering/OOB/README.md

 # Out-of-Band .NET Components

-The `.props` files in this directory provide a way to include various out-of-band (OOB) components for .NET platform.
+The `.props` files in this directory provide a way to include various out-of-band (OOB) components of .NET platform.